 Day 4 begins with the class project.
-The class project reinforces theory and skills training gained during the previous three days.
+The class project reinforces the theory and skills training gained during the previous three days.
 Here, students demonstrate how to prepare cable, splice fibers, make connectors, and assess a fiber network for signal transmission.

 CFOT Certification Exam

-CFOT Career Outlook & Pay
+CFOT Income Outlook

 After CFOT certification, students have marketable industry skills.
 Typical entry-level jobs are field technician, junior splicing technician, or cable prep technician.
 According to Chron.com, the average salary for new technicians ranges from $25,000-$35,000 annually or $13-18 per hour.
-Factors such as experience, city, and skills influence pay, according to Payscale.com.
+Factors such as experience, city, and skills influenced pay, according to Payscale.com.

 Fiber technician jobs fall under the category electrical power-line installers and repairers.
 Positions are in the telecommunications, building equipment contractors, and utility system construction companies, according to the Bureau of Labor Statistics’ (BLS’), the Occupational Outlook Handbook (OOH).
 It projects job growth for fiber optic installers and repair technicians at a rate of 14 percent between 2010 and 2026.